Freddie Freeman Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.30 team ERA ranks 16th across all MLB pitching staffs.
+- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.30).

-- The Cardinals rank 20th in baseball in home runs surrendered (31 total, 1.2 per game).
+- Cardinals pitchers combine to give up 31 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Flaherty (2-2 with a 3.29 ERA and 26 strikeouts in 27 1/3 innings pitched) makes the start for the Cardinals, his sixth of the season.
+- Montgomery makes the start for the Cardinals, his sixth of the season.
+He is 2-3 with a 3.81 ERA and 25 strikeouts through 28 1/3 innings pitched.

-- The righty last pitched on Sunday against the Seattle Mariners, when he tossed six innings, allowing three earned runs while giving up five hits.
+- In his most recent time out on Tuesday, the lefty tossed six innings against the San Francisco Giants, giving up no earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.